 (BYZANTIUM and the SASSANIDS make way for ISLAM – continued)

-In 582, a dying emperor in Constantinople, Tiberius II, declared as his successor an army commander who had displayed valor in warfare.
-This was Maurice – a man of Roman descent from Cappadocia.
-As emperor, Maurice continued with the war against the Sassanids of Persia, and he waged war against advancing Avars – a herding Turkic people on horseback who had entered Europe in the middle of the century.
-The Avars had settled in the basin that extended north of the Danube River, from which they had been raiding, to the empire's second largest commercial port, Thessaloniki, and they began to settle south of the Danube.
+Emperor Maurice continued the war against the Sassanids, and he waged war against advancing Avars between Thrace and the Adriatic Sea.
 Maurice was in desperate need of soldiers, but he received little support from his Christian subjects, thousands of whom entered monasteries to escape from the danger posed by the Avars.
 Maurice forbade the monasteries to receive new members until the danger from the Avars was over, and monks reacted by clamoring for Maurice's fall.
-In Rome, Pope Gregory I sided with the monks and those wishing to avoid military service.
-And more dislike for Maurice emerged from his persecuting Monophysite Christians, including exiling Monophysite bishops, some of whom had been popular in their diocese. [note]
+In Rome, Pope Gregory the First sided with the monks and those wishing to avoid military service.
+And more dislike for Maurice emerged from his persecuting Monophysite Christians, including exiling Monophysite bishops, some of whom had been popular in their diocese. note4

 Maurice became involved in Persia's succession troubles.
 Khosrau I died in 579 and was succeeded by his son, Hormizd IV.
-Hormizd came into conflict with Persia's nobles, and a general named Vahram overthrew him, imprisoned and blinded him and later had him executed.
+Hormizd came into conflict with Persia's nobles, and a general named Vahram imprisoned, blinded him and later had him executed.
 Vahram put Hormizd's son on the throne, Khosrau II, but aristocrats were opposed to Khosrau II, and Zoroastrian religious leaders were opposed to Khosrau's tolerance towards Christians.
-A conflict erupted between Khosrau II and Vahram, and Khosrau was forced to flee into Constantinople's empire and put himself at the mercy of Maurice.
+A conflict erupted between Khosrau II and Vahram, and Khosrau was forced to flee to Constantinople's empire and put himself at the mercy of Maurice.
 In exchange for land, Maurice helped Khosrau II destroy Vahram and return to power.

-Maurice had defeated the advance by the Avars, but his government was short of money, and he angered his soldiers by reducing their pay and obliging them to pay for their own arms and clothing.
+The benefits of reconciliation between the two empires were not given priority by Maurice's subjects.
+He had defeated the advance by the Avars, but his government was short of money, and he angered his soldiers by reducing their pay and obliging them to pay for their own arms and clothing.
 Maurice's frugality also angered his civilian subjects.
 They had no use for the asceticism in Maurice that they admired in Jesus Christ.
 That the government was short of money concerned them less than their having been denied benefits from government spending, and they made Maurice the target of their frustration.
-In 602, Maurice's army mutinied in response to his order to winter beyond the Danube River – a mutiny led by Phocas, a non-commissioned army officer who (like corporal Hitler) was to make a mark in history.
+In 602, Maurice's army mutinied in response to his order to winter beyond the Danube River – a mutiny led by a non-commissioned army officer named Phocas.